Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: Introduction

 However, it is much less clear, even theoretically, what the situation might be when $d \sim \ell_B$.
 This intermediate regime is our interest in this article.
 For this regime, [14] proposed a theoretical candidate multilayered state for the case of Laughlin states [15] in each layer, which we generalize to Jain series states [16] in each layer in this article.
 Let us first see this regime in terms of various energy scales.
 Each layer as a cyclotron scale $\omega = eB/m$ and an intralayer Coulomb scale $\epsilon_1 = e^2/\ell_B$.
-In addition, we have the interlayer Coulomb scale $\epsilon_2 = e^2/d$ and possible interlayer tunneling scale $t_{int}$.
+In addition, we have the interlayer Coulomb scale $\epsilon_2 = e^2/d$ and interlayer tunneling scale $t_{int}$.
 Firstly, we assume $\omega$ is much larger than other scales.
-Our regime is concerned with the situation when the interlayer Coulomb scale is comparable to intralayer Coulomb scale, while interlayer tunneling is neither too strong to put the electrons in interlayer bonding-antibonding orbitals nor too weak that the layers become decoupled with respect to the exchange of particles between them.
+Our regime is concerned with the situation when the interlayer Coulomb scale and interlayer tunneling scale are comparable to intralayer Coulomb scale.

-The theoretical method is based on the parton description [17] of fractional quantum Hall states.
+The theoretical method is based on the parton description [16,17] of fractional quantum Hall states.
 In this description, an electron is imagined to be made up of constituent partons, which are glued together through a gluon, represented as a gauge degree of freedom (dof), which arises physically from the redundancy in the labelling of partons, or equivalently, as a Lagrange multiplier for the constraints demanding that the individual parton currents be equal to each other to be able to coherently form an electron.
 The deconfinement phase of the resultant parton-gauge theory corresponds to the fractionalized physics of the fractional quantum Hall states [17-19].
 In [14], the authors leveraged the parton description of the Laughlin state $\nu=1/3$ to propose candidate states for the multilayered situation in the intermediate energy scale regime described above.
 We note that proposed partonic states may compete with a nearby Halperin states (of same filling factor) in a real experiment.

 We consider specifically two representative Jain states $\nu=2/5$ and $\nu = 2/3$, as these are experimentally the most prominent ones among the Jain heirarchy.
 Generalization to other Jain states is straighforward.
 In section II, we first review the parton construction of these states.
 In section III, we study bilayers of these two Jain states and analyse their effective theory in terms of the resulting K-matrix.
 In section IV, we study quasi-3D stacks formed from infinitely many layers of Jain states.
 In this scenario, a gapless gauge excitation with anisotropic dispersion emerges in the low-energy limit, and when interlayer tunneling is allowed, the partons may be able to leave their confinement to 2D layers and able to tunnel between the layers.
 This is the main novelty, in the quasi-3D limit, of the partonic analysis of multilayered FQH systems as introduced by [14].
 In section V, we summarise our findings for the Jain states.
 A discussion of the effect of interlayer tunneling in the low energy theory is given in the appendix.